GabrielSlima/blog/articles/oop-inheritance-composition-association.md

     </p>
     <h4>Harder to maintain</h4>
     <p>
-        Templates that doesn't have freedom by have it's encapsulation broken are harder to maintain.
+        Templates that doesn't have freedom by having it's encapsulation broken are harder to maintain.
 A developer can't simply change a parent class adding or removing elements that are part of core implementation of it's children.
 Changing the parent will require testing all the